-Popular and idiosyncratic radio and TV host Marcus Lush chronicled his love affair with the railways on high-rating television show Off the Rails, which won him the award for best presenter at the 2006 NZ Screen Awards.
+Popular and idiosyncratic radio and TV host Marcus Lush chronicled his love affair with the railways on high-rating series Off the Rails, which won him an award for best presenter at the 2006 NZ Screen Awards.
 Lush followed it with Ice, which saw him spending time in Antarctica, before making further Kiwi excursions South and North.
-Read the full biography

 In these excerpts from TV2's late night news show, Simon Dallow watches new American boy band All-4-One perform in an Auckland record store and interviews them about the trappings of fame.
 Meanwhile, Marcus Lush channels Country Calendar as he investigates a novel new agri-business venture: an emu and ostrich farm near Katikati (although it's unlikely his colleagues on TVNZ's venerable rural show ever gave their watches to animals to play with).
 Lush's verdict?
 The world's biggest living birds ("because we killed the moa") are "more fun than sheep".

 In these excerpts from TV2's mid-90s late night news show, reporter Mark Staufer talks to Chic Littlewood about a TV career that has taken him from Chic Chat, his 1970s kids show (with puppets Nowsy and Willie McNabb) to playing policeman Laurie Brasch on Shortland Street.
 Andrew Shaw, whose show followed Chic Chat, reveals a studio shortage at TVNZ at the time.
 Meanwhile Marcus Lush goes behind the scenes at a luxury Auckland hotel, only to discover a notable lack of TV set destruction from its rock star clientele.
 Perhaps they were too busy with the telescopes.